LaurieLBaker/coa-community-engaged-ds/content/outputs/energy-project/index.md

 government grant, the community energy center, what the project is trying to accomplish, how it will accomplish it and what that accomplishment looks like.
-This website is for potential and current participants to get updated, accurate information regaring home energy audits, government rebates and other related information.
+This website is for potential and current participants to get updated, accurate information regarding home energy audits, government rebates and other related information.

 <iframe src="https://coa-energy-upgrade-project.netlify.app" width = "100%" height = "500" title="COA Energy Project Website"></iframe>